 Cockroaches Are Flower Pollinators

 Believe it or not, some cockroaches are essential to flower pollination.
 Of the 4,500 known species, only 1 percent live in cities.
-The other 99 percent live in the wilderness of many ecosystems from the Saudi Arabian deserts to the rain forests of Brazil.
+The other 99 percent live in the wilderness of many ecosystems, from the Saudi Arabian deserts to the rainforests of Brazil.
 According to National Geographic, a new study found that Moluchia brevipennis, a species of cockroach native to the scrub lands of Chile, eats pollen and might even pollinate plants.

-Other Cockroaches are Flower Pollinators, Too
+Other Cockroaches are Flower Pollinators Also

 The Moluchia brevipennis is the newest species that may pollinate flowers.
 The other two are found in French Guiana and Malaysian Borneo.
 There may be more, but because studies on wild cockroaches are rare, researchers do not yet know of other species.
-Between 2000 and 2016, only 178 scientific papers have focused on wild cockroaches.
+Between 2000 and 2016, only 178 scientific papers focused on wild cockroaches.
 Compare that with tens of thousands of research papers and studies on bees and ants.

 The research team found that the wild cockroaches come out at dusk to eat the pollen from native plants.
 The cockroaches also lay their eggs on Puya, a genus of bromeliad plants.
-At this time, entomologists believe that cockroaches rely on native plans, as they are safer than non-native plants.
+At this time, entomologists believe that cockroaches rely on native plants, as they are safer than non-native plants.
 As the cockroaches eat the pollen, they also get it on their legs and bodies.
 When they move to the female plant, they deposit the pollen onto the reproductive parts of the female plants.

-Cockroaches are Good and Bad
+Cockroaches Are Both Good and Bad

 The cockroaches you see in urban areas are good and bad.
 They are crucial to the environment as they eat a ton of decaying organic matter.
-However, that very organic matter that comes from feeding on garbage and human waste.
+However, that very organic matter comes from feeding on garbage and human waste.
 Cockroaches leave vomit and smell, and that smell is difficult to get rid of.

 They also leave feces and partially digested food.
 And, if they were into something that has disease organisms and parasitic worms, they’ll spread that to your house.
 Organisms and worms are also spread through the saliva cockroaches leave as they nibble at food.
 Other microbes that could be harmful to humans are also spread by the hairs on a cockroach’s body.